-Angola recently enacted the Competition Law, approved by Law 5/18, of 10 May, and created the Competition Authority via the approval of Presidential Decree 313/18 of 21 December 2018.
-Competition matters have become a growing concern in the oil and gas field, and recent legislation reflects the Government's policy to promote consumer protection, equal treatment, and equal opportunities among players in competition.
+Through the approval of the Competition Law, approved by Law 5/18 of 10 May, and the creation of the Competition Authority via the approval of Presidential Decree 313/18 of 21 December 2018, competition matters are becoming a growing concern in the oil and gas field, and recent legislation reflects the Government's policy to promote consumer protection, equal treatment, and equal opportunities among players in competition.
 Also, IRDP is empowered, among other powers, to supervise the prices of petroleum products traded in Angola.